TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 **Rewards Dollars Balance** Members can check the Rewards Dollars balance in their accounts at any time by logging in at My Account.
 A valid email address and password are required to view the Rewards Dollars balance in an account.
 Wayfair is not liable for any failure, delay or error in crediting Rewards Dollars to an account.
 Each Member is responsible for any and all activity occurring in or through his/her account, including the redemption of Rewards Dollars, whether or not the activity was authorized.

-**Inactivity/Cancellation** If a Member does not make a Qualifying Purchase or use his/her Rewards Dollars during the applicable Redemption Period, Wayfair will zero out any and all Rewards Dollars earned and also may cancel the Member's participation in the Rewards Program.
-A Member may cancel Rewards Program membership by calling 877-WAYFAIR (877-929-3247) and/or sending an email to service@wayfair.com.
-Upon cancellation, all Rewards Dollars in a Member's account are forfeited.
+**Expiration** If a Member does not make a Rewards-Eligible Purchase or use his/her Rewards Dollars during the applicable Redemption Period (see above), Wayfair will zero out any and all Rewards Dollars.
+A member may cancel out their Rewards Dollars Balance by calling 877-WAYFAIR (877-929-3247) and/or sending an email to service@wayfair.com, but Members recognized on any of the Participating Sites are unable to opt-out of the program.

 **Non-Transferability and Non-Aggregation of Rewards Dollars** Rewards Dollars and any other right, obligation or benefit of the Rewards Program may not be transferred, assigned, sold, traded or bartered by any Member or any other person, without Wayfair's prior written consent, which Wayfair may withhold in its sole discretion, and any attempt to do any of the foregoing shall be null and void.
 In addition, Rewards Dollars are for the Member's personal use only.
 Members may not aggregate Rewards Dollars from multiple accounts or use Rewards Dollars for the purpose of purchasing products from the Participating Sites on behalf of others or for the purpose of reselling such products to others.